 ← Back to Blog

-Troubleshooting guide for drill point die failures: chipping, premature wear, off-center points, galling, and inconsistent flute depth.
-Root causes, diagnosis, and solutions for screw manufacturers.
+Production troubleshooting for drill point die failures in self-drilling screw manufacturing: chipping, premature wear, off-center points, galling, and inconsistent flute depth.
+Diagnostic checklist, root causes, and proven fixes from Chinese fastener factories.

 troubleshootingdrill point diequality problemsdie failure